 We're proud of our track record, including significant improvements in learning efficiency and retention rates for major corporations.
 With our approach, you can expect to see a marked difference in how your team learns and retains information.

-Let's discuss how our Active & Sustainable Virtual Learning Formula can transform your training strategy.
+Let's discuss how our “Active & Sustainable Virtual Learning Formula” can transform your training strategy.
 When would be a good time for us to have a more in-depth conversation this week?

 {{Sender.Signature}}